germanny/fetch/fetch-methods.markdown

 ## Fetch() Methods

 `fetch()` returns only Promises.
-To use the returned value, we need to call [the appropriate method](https://fetch.spec.whatwg.org/#body-mixin) to extract the `body` and handle the data:
+To use the returned value, we need to call [the appropriate method](https://fetch.spec.whatwg.org/#body-mixin) to extract the `body` and handle the data, i.e.:

 ```
 arrayBuffer() (i.e. an array of bytes)